duskjet/aspnetcore-json-rpc/README.md

 - The middleware transparently handles batch JSON-RPC requests.
 - The middleware automatically handles common JSON-RPC issues.
-- The middleware supports for maximum string identifier length (`128` by default) and maximum batch size (`1024` by default).
+- The middleware supports for maximum identifier length (`128` by default) and maximum batch size (`1024` by default).
-- The middleware supports JSON-RPC errors diagnostic via an implementation of the `IJsonRpcDiagnosticProvider` interface.
+- The middleware supports JSON-RPC errors diagnostic via the `IJsonRpcDiagnosticProvider` interface.
 - A handler / service can be acquired from a service provider or instantiated directly for a request scope.
 - A handler / service which is disposable will be automatically disposed on request scope exit.
 - A service supports `JsonRpcNameAttribute` attributes defined on class and interface members.